Privacy, cookies, and third party services

 What happens when you use Sort My Sign

 Making a report

 - Transport Focus may use any information you provide in this form, including photographs, in our work on behalf of road users and we may contact you about this.

-- When Highways England or Transport Focus responds to your report, the reply will go directly to your email inbox.
+- When National Highways or Transport Focus responds to your report, the reply will go directly to your email inbox.
 This response, and any subsequent correspondence, happens outside the Sort My Sign system.